scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 1/8

 Can only be used when flanking a target.
 Make a melee attack against the target, rerolling up to 3 dice and taking the new values.
-On hit deal normal weapon damage, plus a wound die for every crit.
+On hit deal normal weapon damage, plus a wound die for every critical.

 ***Enhanced:*** Can be used every turn instead of every other turn.